 Karan Chhabra is a co-founder of Project Millennial and medical student at Robert Wood Johnson Medical School.
-He researches head and neck cancer at the Cancer Institute of NJ, and will spend summer 2013 researching pediatric tonsil surgery at Massachusetts Eye and Ear Infirmary.
-He graduated from Duke in 2011, where he studied English and wrote his Honors thesis on physician-patient communication.
+He researches head and neck cancer at the Cancer Institute of NJ and pediatric tonsil surgery at Massachusetts Eye and Ear Infirmary.
+He also contributes to Students 4 Best Evidence, a blog promoting evidence-based medicine.
+As an undergraduate at Duke, he wrote his English Honors thesis on physician-patient communication.
 After graduation, he worked in Washington, DC at the Advisory Board Company on strategic research for hospital executives.
-When he’s not trying to stick it to the man, he loves escaping on outdoor adventures, eating spicy food and listening to Motown on vinyl.
+When he’s not learning medicine or rabblerousing, he loves escaping on outdoor adventures, eating spicy food and listening to Motown on vinyl.
 Follow him at @KRChhabra.

 Amy Myers earned her Bachelors in Health Administration and Policy from Creighton University and her Masters in Health Administration from the University of Missouri.
 Following graduate school she completed an administrative fellowship and now works in healthcare market analysis and strategic planning at a large, Midwestern health system.
 When she isn’t studying market share and outmigration patterns, Amy considers herself an amateur runner (only because she’s also an avid baker), spends time volunteering, and takes board games way too seriously.
 Follow Amy: @amyloumyers.

-Ross White is Public Policy Associate at The Hastings Center, a bioethics and public policy institute founded in 1969.
-Prior to his position in DC, he spent two years as a research assistant at the Center in Garrison, NY working on a number of issues including health care reform, synthetic biology, personalized medicine, and children psychopharmacology.
-He graduated from Davidson College in 2009 with a degree in political science and medical humanities and is now pursuing an MA in public policy with a concentration in philosophy and social policy at George Washington University.
+Ross White is a Project Manager in the Engelberg Center for Health Care Reform at The Brookings Institution where he focuses on health care system delivery and payment reforms.
+He worked previously as a research assistant and Public Policy Associate for The Hastings Center, a bioethics and public policy institute.
+While at The Hastings Center he researched a number of issues including health care reform, synthetic biology, personalized medicine, and children psychopharmacology.
+He has an MA in public policy from The George Washington University and a BA in political science and medical humanities from Davidson College.
 When not trying to keep up with health and science policy news, he enjoys exploring DC for new music, art, and food—and trying not to get giddy when he sees policy wonks and bloggers in the real world.
-Follow him on twitter @rossswhite.
+Follow him on Twitter at @rossswhite.